-Provided that the remedies expressly provided in section 13.4 are the sole and exclusive remedies available under this Compact, arbitration between the Tribe and the State shall be conducted before a JAMS arbitrator in accordance with JAMS Comprehensive Arbitration Rules and Procedures.
+When arbitration between the Tribe and the State is sought pursuant to section 13.0, it shall be governed by this section.
+The remedies expressly provided in section 13.4 are the sole and exclusive remedies available under this Compact.
+Arbitration between the Tribe and the State shall be conducted before a JAMS arbitrator in accordance with JAMS Comprehensive Arbitration Rules and Procedures.
 Discovery in the arbitration proceedings shall be governed by section 1283.05 of the California Code of Civil Procedure, provided that no discovery authorized by that section may be conducted without leave of the arbitrator.
 The parties shall equally bear the cost of JAMS and the JAMS arbitrator.
 Either party dissatisfied with the award of the arbitrator may at the party's election invoke the JAMS Optional Arbitration Appeal Procedure (or if those rules no longer exist, the closest equivalent).
 In any JAMS arbitration under this section 13.2, the parties will bear their own attorney's fees.
-The arbitration shall take place within seventy-five (75) miles of the Gaming Facility, or as otherwise mutually agreed by the parties and the parties agree that either party may file a state or federal court action to (i) enforce the parties' obligation to arbitrate, (ii) confirm, correct, or vacate the arbitral award rendered in the arbitration in accordance with section 1285 et seq. of the California Code of Civil Procedure, or (iii) enforce or execute a judgment based upon the award.
+The arbitration shall take place within seventyfive (75) miles of the Gaming Facility, or as otherwise mutually agreed by the parties and the parties agree that either party may file a state or federal court action to (i) enforce the parties' obligation to arbitrate, (ii) confirm, correct, or vacate the arbitral award rendered in the arbitration in accordance with section 1285 et seq. of the California Code of Civil Procedure, or (iii) enforce or execute a judgment based upon the award.
 The parties agree not to assert, and will waive, any defense alleging improper venue or forum non conveniens as to any state court located within the County or any federal court located in the Eastern District of California in any such action brought with respect to the arbitration award.